 Poets must own the copyrights to each of their poems.

 Previously published poems may be included in your manuscript.

 The manuscript as a whole must be a previously unpublished collection.

-Submit a manuscript containing at least 25-30 poems.
+Submit a manuscript containing at least 25-30 pages.

-We will also consider publishing larger collections containing 40-50 poems.
+We will also consider publishing larger collections containing 40-50 pages.

 Include no more than one poem per page.
 Poems longer than one page are acceptable.